MicrosoftDocs/microsoft-style-guide/styleguide/procedures-instructions/formatting-text-in-instructions.md

 these conventions for formatting elements that frequently appear in instructions (also referred to as procedures).

-Your
-team might vary from these guidelines to meet your content needs.
-Check your group's editorial style guide for additional conventions.

 **See also**
 [Capitalization](/style-guide/capitalization)
 [Formatting common text elements](/style-guide/text-formatting/formatting-common-text-elements)